Inland Sea, VT

 Speaking of libations, what group of exotic islands would be complete without a Tiki bar?
 You’ll find one at the North Hero Marina at Pelot’s Point on Carry Bay.
 Owner Jim Blandino claims one of the best protected harbors on the lake and a full-service marina that draws mariners from Quebec and the city of Burlington, just 10 miles to the south.

 Two other full-service marinas bracket the northern and southern ends of the Inland Sea.
 Ladd’s Landing (open through September) occupies a protected cove just above the Grand Isle drawbridge and maintains 6 transient slips.
-New England Powerboat Service (open through October), by the causeway to Alburgh, also has transient slips, along with a snack bar next door.
 You’ll find overnight accommodations around the corner at West Shore Cabins, whose quaint lodgings include porches and decks that are perfect for taking in the spectacular sunsets.

 A bit farther south, on the west-facing Alburg Passage of North Hero, is Batchelder’s Holiday Harbor Lodge, which has downhome lakeside efficiencies, motel units and protected dock space for its boating guests.
 It’s frequented by avid fishermen, who come from all over the country to fish for Champlain’s salmon, trout, bass and pike.